 The F-1 visa is the most common visa used by international students at Princeton.
 All students are eligible for an F-1 visa, as long as they have been admitted and have accepted admission and can document funding for at least the first year of study.

-You may be eligible for a J-1 visa if you are a newly admitted incoming student for Fall 2013 and you will receive at least 51% of your total financial funding from a source other than personal, family, or friends.
+You are be eligible for a J-1 visa: If you have been admitted and have accepted admission; If you can document funding for at least the first year of study, and: IF you will receive at least 51% of your total financial funding from a source other than personal, family, or friends.
 Funds other than personal funds may include a single source or any combination of the following:

 - Fellowship from an external funding source

 - Fellowship, Assistantship in Instruction (AI) or Assistantship in Research (AR) from Princeton